Christmas Day is over, but there’s still a week til the New Year. Here are some suggestions for things to do in the time known as Twixmas!

 And talking of preparations for New Year’s Eve, this is the time to do your last minute checks for the big night.

-If you’re planning to celebrate at home, do a quick stock check in your fridge, freezer and cupboards to make sure that you’ve got everything that you need.
+Do a quick stock check in your fridge, freezer and cupboards to make sure that you’ve got everything that you need.

 Make a list of any extras that that you need to buy in, and remember that shops may close early on New Year’s Eve.
-Don’t forget to make sure you have some tempting alcohol-free drinks for the designated drivers.

 Plan something nice for January